sbobylev/chef-ubuntu/README.md

-Installs and configures Ubuntu desktop the way I like.
-The cookbooks and recipes are optiomized for Ubuntu 16.04.
+The install.sh script configures Ubuntu desktop the way I like.
+The cookbooks and recipes are optimized for Ubuntu 16.04.
 Ideally, it should be ran on a newly installed system.
 Use it on your own risk.

 * Install git